Osborne Park

 Population growth drivers in Osborne Park are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Osborne Park's population, as of November 2025, is estimated at around 5,056 people.
-This reflects a growth of 593 individuals since the 2021 Census, which recorded a population of 4,463.
-AreaSearch validated this increase through examination of the latest ERP data release by the ABS (June 2024) and an additional 49 new addresses since the Census date.
-This results in a density ratio of 1,019 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Osborne Park's growth rate of 13.3% since the 2021 census exceeds the national average of 9.7%.
-Overseas migration contributed approximately 76.0% of overall population gains during recent periods in the area.
+Osborne Park's population is estimated at 5,058 as of Feb 2026.
+This reflects an increase of 595 people since the 2021 Census, which reported a population of 4,463 people.
+The change is inferred from AreaSearch's estimate of 5,020 residents following examination of ABS ERP data released in June 2024 and validation of 50 new addresses since the Census date.
+This level of population results in a density ratio of 1,019 persons per square kilometer.
+Osborne Park's growth rate of 13.3% since the 2021 census exceeded the national average of 9.9%.
+Overseas migration contributed approximately 76.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population dynamics project an above median growth for national statistical areas.
-By 2041, the area is expected to expand by 674 persons, reflecting a total increase of 9.8% over the 17-year period.
+For areas not covered by this data and post-2032 estimates, AreaSearch uses growth rates by age cohort provided by the ABS in its Greater Capital Region projections released in 2023 based on 2022 data.
+Future population dynamics anticipate above median growth for national statistical areas.
+The suburb of Osborne Park is projected to expand by 696 persons to 2041, reflecting an increase of 10.0% over the 17 years.

 Frequently Asked Questions - Population